pdelporte/inline-edit/README.md

         {{ object.name }}
     </span>

-Restart your application, double click on item... and that's it!
+Restart your application, double-click on item... and that's it!
 Enjoy

 ## Step by step modification

 ### Modification in your html file
-To implement the inline edit you have to add a few attrivutes around the element that you want to edit.
+To implement the inline edit you have to add a few attributes around the element that you want to edit.
 For example, you want to edit the name of a product.
 Then around the name of the product you will add some html tags

     <table class="table table-hover table-bordered">
         <tr>